tribixbite/awesome/README.md

 *   [LedgerHQ/app-monero](https://github.com/LedgerHQ/app-monero) - Monero wallet application for Ledger Nano S & X
 *   [klattimer/LGWebOSRemote](https://github.com/klattimer/LGWebOSRemote) - Command line webOS remote for LGTVs
 *   [Hari-Nagarajan/fairgame](https://github.com/Hari-Nagarajan/fairgame) - Tool to help us buy hard to find items.
-*   [berkuhlee/KeywordBot](https://github.com/berkuhlee/KeywordBot) - Keyword Notifications, similar to skype, for Discord!
-*   [home-assistant/core](https://github.com/home-assistant/core) - :house\_with\_garden: Open source home automation that puts local control and privacy first.

-## C

-*   [lvaccaro/truecrack](https://github.com/lvaccaro/truecrack) - TrueCrack is a brute-force password cracker for TrueCrypt (Copyrigth) volumes.
-It works on Linux and it is optimized for Nvidia Cuda technology.
-*   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
-You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
-*   [ClaraCrazy/Flipper-Xtreme](https://github.com/ClaraCrazy/Flipper-Xtreme) - The Dom amongst the Flipper Zero Firmware.
-Give your Flipper the power and freedom it is really craving.
-Let it show you its true form.
-Dont delay, switch to the one and only true Master today!
-*   [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware
-*   [mcf-rocks/solanity](https://github.com/mcf-rocks/solanity) - Solanity - Solana GPU Address Grinder
-*   [avaneev/prvhash](https://github.com/avaneev/prvhash) - PRVHASH - Pseudo-Random-Value Hash.
-Hash functions, PRNG with unlimited period, randomness extractor.
-(Codename Gradilac/Градилак)
-*   [ArweaveTeam/arweave](https://github.com/ArweaveTeam/arweave) - The Arweave server and App Developer Toolkit.
-*   [RoganDawes/LOGITacker](https://github.com/RoganDawes/LOGITacker) - Enumerate and test Logitech wireless input devices for vulnerabilities with a nRF52840 radio dongle.
-*   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition

 ## Rust